Pfern/Oneida_Genomics_Workshop/docs/phyloviz.md

 Change the header of the IDs from #FILE to FILE and save the file as tab delimited.

+Alternatively you can download it directly [here]()

 ### Preparing the profile file

 Get the profile file obtained from chewBBACA [task 5](https://github.com/Pfern/Oneida_Genomics_Workshop/blob/master/docs/chewbbaca.md#task-5---extract-the-profile-for-phyloviz)

+As an option you can donwload the file directly from the repository [directory](https://raw.githubusercontent.com/Pfern/Oneida_Genomics_Workshop/master/docs/cgMLST.tsv).

 ### Accessing the application